 “Hush Funds” was a story about the widespread use of secretive fundraising accounts that can accept corporate contributions.
 The story found that at least one in every three Michigan lawmakers in 2016 could be connected to such an account.

-MCFN thanks its board members, Bridge, MLive, MCFN readers and MCFN donors for making the projects possible.
+MCFN thanks its board members, media outlets MCFN has partnered with, MCFN readers and MCFN donors for making the projects possible.
 While awards are nice, MCFN hopes its work leads to a more informed Michigan and a more accountable state government.

 MCFN, a nonprofit organization, has been supported by family foundations and individuals across the state.
 To donate to our continued efforts to shine light on the role of money in state politics, click here.